 VHIO: Working together to advance personalized and targeted therapies against cancer

-Scientific activity at VHIO is structured across four major programs: Preclinical Research, Translational Research, Clinical Research and Core Technologies.
+Scientific activity at VHIO is structured across three major programs: Preclinical & Translational Research, Clinical Research and Core Technologies.

-VHIO’s Preclinical and Translational Research Programs, directed by Joaquín Arribas and Joan Seoane respectively, promote and accelerate the integration of preclinical and clinical research and focus on establishing how highly aggressive tumors affecting the breast, pancreas, colon, lung, or brain can be treated more precisely and potently.
-These two programs currently incorporate the following groups:
+VHIO’s Preclinical and Translational Research, led by Co-Program Directors Joaquín Arribas and Joan Seoane, promote and accelerate the integration of preclinical and clinical research and focus on establishing how highly aggressive tumors affecting the breast, pancreas, colon, lung, or brain can be treated more precisely and potently.
+This program currently incorporate the following groups:

 - Cellular Plasticity & Cancer, PI: Maria Abad

 - Chromatin Dynamics & Cancer, PI: Sandra Peiró

 - Gene Expression & Cancer, PI: Joan Seoane